deletedcu/angular-demo/lectures/day-2/routing.md

 - http://localhost:4200/links
 - http://localhost:4200/resume

-## Create links to the different "pages"
+## Create Links to the Different "Pages"

 When creating links, we don't use `href` anymore.
 Instead we use `routerLink`.

 Edit `src/app/app.component.html`:

 ```html
 <h1>Welcome To My Personal Site</h1>